-In addition to the traditional (and awesome!) brick and mortar restaurants in The County, in the last year a LOT of super talented chefs have been literally popping up all over the place, setting up food trucks or taking over kitchens.
+In addition to the traditional (and awesome!) brick and mortar restaurants in The County, a LOT of super talented chefs have been literally popping up all over the place, setting up food trucks or taking over kitchens.
 Trying to keep up with them is a little like playing a delicious game of whac-a-mole.

 by Susan Smythe-Bishop of The Citiot

-Rebecca was really one of the first “pop-ups” we encountered and got super excited about here in The County.
-While she’s focusing more on catering this year, she is still doing kitchen takeovers at the Midtown Brewing Co. and appearing occasionally at the Wellington Farmers’ Market.
+Rebecca Hunt of Picnic PEC was really one of the first “pop-ups” we encountered and got super excited about here in The County.
+While she’s focusing on catering, she appears at special events and occasionally at the Wellington Farmers’ Market.

-During summer months, Idle Wild will be serving up its “adventurous & authentic ethnic” dishes at Sandbanks Winery through the week and occasionally at The Vic Cafe in conjunction with Cinefest showings at the Regent Theatre next door.
+After years of popping up at The Brake Room, Sandbanks Winery and the Vic Cafe, Idle Wild has opened its own location on Main Street Wellington, where they serve up their “adventurous & authentic ethnic” dishes on a take-out basis.
 Paul and Mel seem to follow wherever their inspiration takes them, with wildly different but consistently delicious menus every time they “pop up.”

-Flossie’s Sandwiches sets up along the lake side of Wellington’s Farmers’ Market, drawing in the hungry masses with handmade sandwiches crafted from locally-sourced produce and artisan-cured meats.
-These are sandwiches made by true sandwich aficionados – many finished on the griddle so they’re hot and swaddled in melted cheese.
-Catch them on select evenings at the Vic Cafe patio outside the Picton Library.
+Flossie’s Sandwiches has also found a more permanent home for their handmade sandwiches crafted from locally-sourced produce and artisan-cured meats.
+These sandwiches, made by true sandwich aficionados – many finished on the griddle so they’re hot and swaddled in melted cheese – can be found at Carson’s Garden & Market.

 Quick: what goes best with beer?
 Bingo!
 It’s barbecue.
 And at Barley Day’s Brewery, you’ll find Big Mike himself slinging some serious BBQ eats.
 This is Texas-style barbecue, featuring brisket, pork side ribs, pulled pork, fire-baked beans, maple-mustard coleslaw, cornbread, lemonade and ice tea.
 Bring a ‘kerchief for the meat sweats!